-The Alliance of Genome Resources was created to provide a consistent user interface with an integrated view of data from 6 Model Organism Databases and the Gene Ontology (GO) Consortium.
-The founding database members of the Alliance are Flybase, Mouse Genome Database (MGI), Rat Genome Database (RGD), Saccharomyces Genome Database (SGD), Wormbase, and the Zebrafish Information Network (ZFIN).
+The Alliance of Genome Resources was created to provide a consistent user interface with an integrated view of data from 7 Model Organism Databases and the Gene Ontology (GO) Consortium.
+The database members of the Alliance are Flybase, Mouse Genome Database (MGD/MGI), Rat Genome Database (RGD), Saccharomyces Genome Database (SGD), Wormbase, Xenbase, and the Zebrafish Information Network (ZFIN).
+The Alliance also includes human data.